dailydotdev/docs/docs/key-features/bookmarks.md

 ![](https://daily-now-res.cloudinary.com/image/upload/v1636412599/docs/bookmark2.svg)

-Here us an example of how the bookmark pages will look like:
+Here is an example of how the bookmark pages will look like:

 ![](https://daily-now-res.cloudinary.com/image/upload/v1636412599/docs/bookmark3.svg)